puppetlabs/bolt/2-acquiring-nodes/README.md

 ssh root@127.0.0.1 -p 32768
 ```

+Make sure you can log into all the nodes before moving on.
+You may have to remove some entries from `~/.ssh/known_hosts`

 When passing nodes to `bolt` in the next section you will use `--nodes 127.0.0.1:32768,127.0.0.1:32769`, replacing the ports with those you see when you run the `docker-compose ps` command shown above.

 # Next steps